 Pick the Right Venue

-For game based team building, outdoor locations works best:
+For game-based team building, outdoor locations work best:

 In cities like Karachi, outdoor setups are especially popular because they give enough space for proper activities.